 The housing has four sections, each of which is capable of holding a single fiber optic ferrule.
-The sections are color coded
+The sections are color-coded.

+Figure 28.
+Sled blind-mate section assignments (rear view)

+The sled should use the following:
-Sleds should use the green section of the rear optical connector for Application Management links.

-Sleds should use the blue section of the rear optical connector for Device Management links.

-Sleds should use the yellow section of the rear optical connector for Primary Dataplane links.

-Sleds should use the red section of the rear optical connector for Secondary Dataplane links.
+- The green section of the rear optical connector for Application Management links. - The blue section of the rear optical connector for Device Management links. - The yellow section of the rear optical connector for Primary Data-plane links. - The red section of the rear optical connector for Secondary Data-plane links.

-Note that alignment of blind-mate optical connections with a specific switching topology is not strictly specified in order to allow flexibility within a rack.
+Note: The alignment of blind-mate optical connections with a specific switching topology is not strictly specified in order to allow for flexibility within a rack.
 However, a precise scheme must be adhered to for consistent application behavior.